 Dr. Mar Aprem of the ancient Chaldean Orthodox Church of the East in India tells a funny story about when a member of the church won a lottery worth 100,000 rupees.
 His wife went to the bishop and told him that she was afraid to tell this glad news to her husband because he had a heart problem and any sudden excitement could cause a heart attack.

-her husband.
+The bishop offered to break the news gently to her husband.
 He visited the house and asked the man, "Wouldn't it be a good thing if you won 1,000 rupees in the lottery?"
 The man replied that he still would have to work to support his family.

 "What about 10,000 rupees?" the bishop asked.
-The man still showed no excitement, so the bishop
+The man still showed no excitement, so the bishop carefully raised the amount to 50,000 and

 finally to 100,000 rupees.